Celebrating 45 years of the Volkswagen Crafter

 Due to its quality and reliability coupled with the large usable area yet compact dimensions, the LT quickly became a popular base for motorhomes.
 In 1988, Volkswagen revealed not only the T3-based compact California but also a motorhome based on the LT: the Florida, a fully-fledged motorhome for four people with a wet room.

 Production of the original LT ended in 1996 after 21 years and over 470,000 models.

 Total worldwide sales: 340,000

-The TDI engines were another advantage providing economical, powerful and reliable performance.
-In 2002, the LT2 got the new 2.8-litre four-cylinder diesel, delivering 158PS, a record for the sector, and maximum torque of 331Nm.
+The TDI engines were another advantage providing economical, powerful, and reliable performance.
+In 2002, the LT2 got the new 2.8-liter four-cylinder diesel, delivering 158PS, a record for the sector, and maximum torque of 331Nm.

 Production at the Stöcken plant in Hanover ended in 2006 after almost 340,000 LT2s had been built there.

 The Volkswagen Crafter: 2006-2016